Ruyk/oneAPI-tab/language/README.rst

 implementations can contribute to the ISO C++ and SYCL specifications managed by ISO and Khronos.

-The language TAB is led by Ruyman Reyes Castro <ruyman@codeplay.com>
+The language SIG is led by Ruyman Reyes Castro <ruyman@codeplay.com>

 To find out how to join the Language SIG `get in touch. <https://www.oneapi.io/community/>`__